-The Council will not borrow more than, or in advance of, its needs purely to profit from the investment of the extra sums borrowed, since this is unlawful.
-Any decision to borrow in advance of need will be within the forwardapproved CFR estimates, and will be considered carefully to ensure value for money can be demonstrated, and that the Council can ensure the security of such funds.
+The Council will not borrow more than, or in advance of, its needs purely to profit from the investment of the extra sums borrowed.
+Any decision to borrow in advance of need will be within the forward-approved CFR estimates, and will be considered carefully to ensure value for money can be demonstrated, and that the Council can ensure the security of such funds.